-A two storey temporary pavilion in Shoreditch, constructed from recyclable scaffolding, with the purpose of encouraging interaction, collaboration and community through different forms of exchange.
-The pavilion is designed with the intention of inciting peer-to-peer exchange that shared work spaces organically promote.
-As an exploration of TOG’s place within the shared economy as a provider of work spaces, the project considers the framework required to cultivate interaction and knowledge sharing, both physically and figuratively.
+Constructed from reusable scaffolding, the purpose of the structure was to encourage interaction, collaboration and community through different forms of exchange that shared work spaces organically promote.
+As an exploration of TOG’s place within the shared economy as a provider of workspaces, the project considered the framework required to cultivate interaction and knowledge sharing, both physically and figuratively.

-Throughout London Design Festival ‘Framework for Exchange’ will be home to a rich public programme, which, through active collaboration, will focus on the exchange of knowledge, skills, time and goods.
-During opening weekend, the creative generosity movement Good for Nothing will host a one day creative collaboration meets hack event, bringing together a pop-up community of creatives to work on live challenges that help accelerate the work of three London-based social ventures.
-In the week, students from Kingston University will be selected to fulfil a design brief during a charrette hosted by TOG and principal architects at Universal Design Studio.
+Throughout the London Design Festival, ‘Framework for Exchange’ was home to a rich public programme which, through active collaboration, focused on the exchange of knowledge, skills, time and goods.
+During the opening weekend, the creative generosity network, Good for Nothing, hosted a one-day creative collaboration hack event.
+This brought together a pop-up community of creatives to work on live challenges that helped accelerate the work of three London-based social ventures.